MatJorgensen/34359-multi-vpn-home-gateway-application/README.md

 ## Requirements

 ## Launch Applicaiton
-The applicaiton comprises multiple software components.
+The applicaiton is comprised of multiple software components.
 To launch it please follow the below steps to start the ONOS controller, generate a network topology, and activate the Multi-VPN Home Gateway Applicaiton.
 ### Start ONOS
 1. Start ONOS by executing command  `onos-buck run onos-localhost -- clean debug`.
 2. Start ONOS CLI by executing command `onos localhost` (remember to navigate to directory `onos`).